Universal Remote for Samsung TV: The Ultimate Guide

 “Smart Features Aren’t Responding!”

 • IR vs. Bluetooth: Most universal remotes use infrared (IR) signals.
-If your Samsung Smart TV primarily uses a Bluetooth remote for its advanced features (like voice control or navigating smart apps), an IR universal remote might not be able to control those specific functions.
-Check if your universal remote offers Bluetooth connectivity for smarter control, or if your TV has an IR mode for these features.
+If your Samsung Smart TV primarily uses a Bluetooth remote for advanced features like voice control, an IR universal remote might not control those specific functions.
+Check if your universal remote offers Bluetooth connectivity or if your TV has an IR mode for these features.

 Top Universal Remote Brands and Models for Samsung TVs

-Over years of experience, certain brands have consistently delivered reliable universal remotes that pair well with Samsung TVs.
-When looking for a universal remote for Samsung TV, these are some of the names that often stand out:
+Certain brands consistently deliver reliable universal remotes that pair well with Samsung TVs.
+When looking for a universal remote for Samsung TV, consider these names:

 • Philips: Known for user-friendly designs and straightforward programming, many Philips universal remotes come pre-programmed for immediate use with Samsung TVs and offer features like backlighting and dedicated streaming buttons.